 - Cover and refrigerate dough for 1 hour.

 - Scoop dough, pushing it firmly into the scoop on the inner side of the bowl.
 Place cookie dough on parchment lined baking sheet 2 inches apart.
-Dip tops into sweetener.
+Dip tops into sweetener to prevent sticking while flattening.
 Using a piece of waxed paper and a flat bottomed glass or measuring cup, flatten the cookies – they will not spread.

 - Bake 10-15 minutes or until cookies begin to brown around the edges.
 Let sit for 5 minutes before transferring to a cooling rack.
 Do not eat the cookies until completely cool, about 2-4 hours.